Smart village: Pakistan

-A female student of Aga Khan Higher Secondary School, one of the participant of the competition conducted the survey from her home place to villagers in remote areas by making connections with them through social media and cellular phones.
-According to her survey 50% of the people were found not satisfied with the rural electrification rate of PEPCO and other power distribution companies.
-They also believe that off grid system is now a need for the villages of Pakistan.
-Majority of the people were in favor of installing solar panels and wind turbines for energy generation in remote areas of Pakistan to boost up the development in energy sector of the country.
+A similar competition was held in the neighboring country of Pakistan.
+One of the participants, a female student of Aga Khan Higher Secondary School in Karachi, conducted a survey of villagers in remote areas by reaching out to them through cellular phones via social media.
+She found that 50% of the people surveyed were unsatisfied with the rural electrification services provided by the Pakistan Electric Power Company and other power distribution companies.
+A majority of respondents believed that off-grid systems constituted a major need for many villages in Pakistan, and were in favor of installing solar panels and wind turbines for energy generation in remote areas to increase the country's energy production capacity.